cong-khai-nguyen/Obsidian-Note/content/NLP/II. Statistical Foundations.md

 **Sol:**

 If A and B are disjoint, P(A ∪ B) = P(A) + P(B) = 1/3 + 3/4 = 13/12, which is impossible.
 More generally, if A and B are disjoint, then A ⊂ B<sup>c</sup> and P(A) ≤ P(B<sup>c</sup>).
 But here P(A) > P(B<sup>c</sup>), so A and B cannot be disjoint.
 ### Q8: A fair dice is cast continuously until a 6 appears.
-What is the probability is not required.
+What is the probability that it must be cast more than 3 times?
+An exact value is not required.
 A numerical expression is sufficient.
 **Sol:**

-Let W and L denote the events a win (a 6 appears) and a loss (no 6 appears) = P(L) = 5/6
+Let W and L denote the events a win (a 6 appears) and a loss (no 6 appears) on a single throw of a dice.
+Clearly, P(W) = 1/6 and = P(L) = 5/6

+Sample space, S = {W, LW, LLW, LLLW, LLLLW, ... }.

+Now the even, E, that it must be cast more than 3 times denote the